LDR 101: Leadership Prologue

 Taught by James Stamant.

 Struggles for racial and gender equality represent central narratives in the history of the United States, and the leadership of American women has been essential to those narratives.
-Using a case study approach, this course will examine the lives, leadership, identities and values of several prominent—and some not-so-prominent—American women whose ideas and activism have shaped social change in various historical periods.
-Main topics include: women’s participation in the American Revolution; women in abolition; women as labor organizers; women’s suffrage; anti-lynching campaigns; women in the Civil Rights struggle; feminism and the women’s rights movement; Native American women’s activism; and more contemporary campaigns such as Black Lives Matter.
-As we consider these topics, we will maintain an on-going class discussion about what constitutes leadership, whether there are distinctively female forms of effective leadership, and how personal identity informs leadership issues.
+Using a case study approach, this course will examine the lives, leadership, identities and values of several prominent—and some not-so-prominent—American women whose ideas and activism have shaped social conditions in various historical periods.
+Main topics include women’s participation in the American Revolution, women in abolition, women as labor organizers, women’s suffrage, anti-lynching campaigns, women in the Civil Rights struggle, feminism and the women’s rights movement, Native American women’s activism and women’s leadership in more contemporary campaigns.
+As we consider these topics, we will maintain an ongoing class discussion about what constitutes leadership, whether there are distinctively female forms of effective leadership, and how personal identity informs leadership issues.

 Taught by Mary Cain.